What exactly is product management?

 Product management is a critical focus area for any company, especially one that uses software to drive growth.

 But even great product managers can be hamstrung by inefficient, badly connected tools.
-Because the process involves many teams and stakeholders, large numbers of documents and cross-team communication, the right product management tool makes all the difference between a rocky product launch and a successful one.
+Because the process involves many teams and stakeholders, large numbers of documents and cross-functional team communication, the right product management tool makes all the difference between a rocky product launch and a successful one.

 Here are some key things to look for in a product management tool: